Link building is an area of SEO where you can easily get on the wrong side of the Google algorithm.

-Google hates the practice of selling (or buying) backlinks.
+The practice of selling (or buying) backlinks is expressly forbidden by Google's Webmaster Guidelines.
 If you get caught doing this, expect a penalty from Google.

 Google uses backlinks to assess the relevance and authority of a piece of content.
 And that’s why links for irrelevant websites won’t help your website rank higher.

 For example, if your website is about baking bread and you get a backlink from a skin cancer clinic, that's not a relevant link and it won’t help your website perform better in the search results.